Roz Doyle: Relationships with other characters

 Roz is also close to Martin's physical therapist Daphne Moon, as they are the only two women who are constant in the Crane men's lives.
-Daphne invites Roz to be a bridesmaid at her wedding to attorney Donny Douglas and is in turn invited to be the maid of honor at Daphne's wedding to Niles; however, Daphne elopes with Niles in Reno, Nevada, and Roz is not present for their real wedding.
+Daphne invites Roz to be a bridesmaid at her wedding to attorney Donny Douglas and later to be the maid of honor at her wedding to Niles; however, Daphne elopes with Niles in Reno, Nevada, and Roz is not present for their real wedding.

 Roz has an antagonistic relationship with Frasier's brother Niles early in the series, but they become quite friendly as the series progresses.
 In Season 11, Episode 8 ("Murder Most Maris"), Roz defends Niles when he has a nervous breakdown.

 Character arc

 Roz is portrayed as a professional woman with an active sex life, which is the subject of male jokes and snide remarks, especially from Frasier's brother Niles.
 Roz worries about her appearance as she ages, and is concerned that she will never fall in love and get married.
 She has a brief fling with a co-worker, Bob "Bulldog" Briscoe (much to her later chagrin).

 Early in the fifth season, Roz discovers that she is pregnant with the child of a 20-year-old college student with whom she had a brief fling.
 By the end of the season, Roz gives birth to a girl, whom she names Alice.

-Late in the ninth season, Roz finally manages to maintain a seemingly stable relationship with Roger, a city trash collector, but they break up when they see that their relationship chemistry isn't right.
+Late in the ninth season, Roz finally manages to maintain a seemingly stable relationship with Roger, a city trash collector, but they break up when they see that their relationship chemistry is not right.
 Frasier consoles her, and this eventually leads them to sleep together.
 Roz subsequently flees home to Wisconsin, while Frasier chases after her in an attempt to remedy the situation.
 Frasier ends up posing as Roger, whom the Doyle family had been very excited to meet, although previously being a bit skeptical that Roger was not merely a falsehood constructed by Roz (due to Roz's romantic history).
 It is here that Roz and Frasier reconcile, and agree to remain friends.

 In the show's final episode, Roz becomes station manager of KACL after the previous manager, Kenny Daly, decides to become a DJ again.

+Gilpin reprised her role in the 2023 revival of Frasier.
+It is implied that she still lives in Seattle, but remained close to the Cranes, including Frasier in Chicago.
+She visits him in Boston to support him through his first Christmas after Martin's death.

+Roz continues to appear in Season 2 of the revival series, still working as the station manager, which is now struggling.
+Frasier briefly returns to Seattle when she's doing an anniversary piece for KACL, but with the overall decline in radio, she has considered quitting her job at KACL.
+As she also wants to spend more time with her daughter (who's now attending graduate school in Rhode Island), Frasier suggests that she leave Seattle and move to the East Coast.